davemello/Kneat_Code_Challenge/README.md

 Fully tested using Chrome and Firefox

 Framework is Specflow based and uses page object with page factory to keep code clean.
-DriverManager ensures that latest compatable WebDriver is downloaded.
+DriverManager ensures that latest compatible WebDriver is downloaded.
 Reporting is done by Extent reports, logging from log4net and asserts from fluentAssert for readability

 Specflow tags can control what scenarios get executed.
 Can pass in Nunit parameter to execute certain tags